 THAT MEANS SOMEFARM SYBIL 10TH IS GENETICALLY AN ALICE!

 We now have the added bonus being recognised with the RBST.
 This recognition is with thanks to the work of Andrew Sheppy, Patricia Colson, Peter Colson, and Dr Rex Walters.
 The RBST recognises breeds with six generation pedigree or with 40 years of breed history.
 Full recognition comes about from DNA testing of the industry pig breeds and these blood tests are able to recognise each pig breed.
-So breed pure, source your boars to hire or purchase, visit breeders to know your next progeny and value your stock and be proud to be an OSB Breeder!
+So breed pure, source your boars to hire or purchase, visit breeders to know your next progeny and value your stock and be proud to be an Oxford Sandy and Black Pig Breeder!